Helen Barolini

-Helen Barolini (born November 18, 1925) is an American writer, editor, and translator.
-As a second-generation Italian American, Barolini often writes on issues of Italian-American identity.
-Among her notable works are Umbertina (1979), a novel which tells the story of four generations of women in one Italian-American family; and an anthology, The Dream Book: An Anthology of Writings by Italian American Women (1985), which called attention to an emerging, and previously unnoticed, class of writers.

-Biography

 Early life and education

-Helen Frances Barolini (née Mollica) was born on November 18, 1925, in Syracuse, New York, to Italian-American parents.
-Her father was a local merchant.
-Although her grandparents were Italian immigrants, Barolini spoke no Italian until she hired a tutor at Syracuse to teach her the language.
+Helen Frances Mollica was born on November 18, 1925, in Syracuse, New York, to Italian-American parents.
+Her father, Anthony S. Mollica, was a fruit merchant whose family came from Spadafora, Sicily.
+Her mother, Angela Cardamone, was born in Utica, New York, to immigrants from Castagna, a small village in Calabria.
+Although both sets of grandparents were Italian immigrants, Barolini spoke no Italian as a child because her parents actively discouraged the use of the language at home.
+She later studied the language formally while attending Syracuse University, hiring a private tutor to help her learn Italian.

-She graduated magna cum laude from Syracuse University in 1947, received a diploma di profitto from the University of Florence in 1950, and earned a master's degree in library science from Columbia University in 1959.
+Barolini graduated magna cum laude from Syracuse University in 1947, received a diploma di profitto from the University of Florence in 1950, and earned a master's degree in library science from Columbia University in 1959.

 Career

 After graduating from Syracuse, Barolini traveled to Italy, studying in Perugia and writing articles for the Syracuse Herald-Journal.
 It was there that she met and married the Italian writer, Antonio Barolini.
 The couple lived in Italy for several years before moving to New York.
 She translated several of her husband's works into English, including "Our Last Family Countess" (1960) and "A Long Madness" (1964).

 Assisted by a grant from the National Endowment for the Arts, Barolini completed her first book in 1979: the novel Umbertina, for which she received the Americans of Italian Heritage award for literature in 1984 and the Premio Acerbi, an Italian literary prize, in 2008.
-The novel is named for her maternal grandmother, who was born in Calabria.
+The novel is named for a fictional character who emigrates to the U.S. from Calabria.

 Her anthology, The Dream Book: An Anthology of Writings by Italian American Women (1985), received the American Book Award from the Before Columbus Foundation and the Susan Koppelman Award from the American Culture Association.
 It was praised by novelists Alice Walker and Cynthia Ozick, and hailed as a major work by critic Jules Chametzky.
 In an essay on Italian-American novelists, Fred Gardaphé writes, "Until The Dream Book appeared in 1985, Italian American women had not had the critics or literary historians who would attempt to probe their background, unlock the reasons of past silence, and acknowledge that they are finally present."

 Barolini's essays have appeared in the New Yorker, Ms., the Yale Review, the Paris Review, the Kenyon Review, the Prairie Schooner, and other journals.
 Her essay collection, Chiaroscuro: Essays of Identity (1997), was named a Notable Work of American Literary Non-Fiction in The Best American Essays of the Century (2000), and her essay, "How I Learned to Speak Italian," originally published in the Southwest Review, was included in The Best American Essays 1998.